The short answer is no.

 Group classes becomes a social outlet for a lot of couples.

 Most couples by now are coming to social events regularly, have been on some of the QS holidays and are well and truly at home in the QS studio.

-When they're not at work or home, they're at QuickSteps!
+When they’re not at work or home, they’re at QuickSteps!
 True dance-a-holics!
 By this stage they they even come to classes without their partner if time constraints are working against them.
-They are as comfortable dancing with their dance friends as they are dancing with each other.
+They are as comfortable dancing with their group dance class friends as they are dancing with each other.

 Advanced classes are a lot smaller than the previous levels as they take a lot longer to progress to.
 Often you will have 5 or 6 members to 1 teacher so you will often be dancing on your own to get new step patterns and techniques right or dancing with the teacher.
 Once again though, most couples change partners at advanced level groups out of choice.

 Nerves: If you are particularly nervous about learning to dance it can be a blessing to not have the added external pressure of dancing with someone you don’t know.
 Dance with your partner until you feel comfrortable enough with the steps to try it with someone new.